-Fisher College police officers have received training in Incident Command and Responding to Critical Incidents on Campus.
-If a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually Fisher police officers and emergency responders and they typically respond and work together to manage the incident.
-Depending on the nature of the incident, other Fisher College departments and other local or federal agencies could also be involved in responding to the incident.
+Many of Fisher College police officers have received training in Incident Command and Responding to Critical Incidents on Campus.
+If a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually Fisher College Campus Police Officers and emergency responders and they typically respond and work together to manage the incident.
+Depending on the nature of the incident, other Fisher College departments and other local, state or federal agencies could also be involved in responding to the incident.
 General information about the emergency response and evacuation procedures for Fisher College are publicized each year as part of the institution's Clery Act compliance efforts and that information is available at the Department of Public Safety.